View all web browser and mobile devices available in our cloud-based test lab.

 Quantum is an open source framework spearheaded by Perfecto.
 It is a BDD testing framework.
 That means you don’t need to know code in order to write test scripts.
 You can create test flows in plain language with Quantum, which is great for teams without coding skills.

-Once you’ve landed on a framework and you’re ready to execute your tests, you’ll have a few decisions to make.
+Once you’ve landed on an automated mobile testing framework and you’re ready to execute your tests, you’ll have a few decisions to make.

 The first pertains to the types of platforms you’ll run your tests on.
 Will you execute your tests on real devices or virtual devices, such as simulators and emulators?
 Or, will you use a mix of both?